Who are these guys? Nondescript Bears out to make a name for themselves

 While Chicago doesn’t know Eberflus well, his m.o. with this team is promising — he’s not afraid of the worst-case scenario.
 On the contrary, he appears eager to give anybody who shows potential a chance to build on it.
 And he has a roster perfectly suited to provide those opportunities.

-And for talented rookies such as first-round cornerback Kyler Gordon, second-round safety Jaquan Brisker and third-round wide receiver Velus Jones, there’s an ever better chance for young players to make an immediate impact.
+And for talented rookies such as second-round cornerback Kyler Gordon, second-round safety Jaquan Brisker and third-round wide receiver Velus Jones, there’s an even better chance for young players to make an immediate impact.

-“It’s excited to watch a young guy do that.
+“It’s exciting to watch a young guy do that.
 We’re not afraid to do that,” Eberflus said.
-“We’re not afraid to put young guys in there and let ‘em go.
+“We’re not afraid to put young guys in there and let them go.
 So we’re looking forward to guys like a Brisker or a Gordon or a young guy like that stepping up and playing.”

 Asked how the system prepares players to produce so quickly, Eberflus had a one-word answer: “Standards.”